 - your preferences, e.g. preferred country of employment, areas of interest as well as your preferred ways to be contacted by RedLaw

-- other information relevant to marketing information and roles
+- other information relevant to roles and relevant industry news

 - other information, such as information found from public sources as well as information depending on the position you are applying for, and where necessary for the recruitment activities.
 This will only be in the case of legitimate interest (please see Our Legitimate Business Interests below)